Skip to Content

 • ½-1 Teaspoon Flavour extract of choice (I like to use peppermint, orange or vanilla.
 Amounts will vary depending on the flavour so adjust to taste.)

-• 60 g Icing / powdered sugar (~½ cup)
+• 60 g Icing/powdered sugar (~½ cup)

 Instructions

-3. Add the vegan butter and use your fingers to rub it into the dry mixture to make a breadcrumb texture.
+2. In a large bowl, mix together the flour and cocoa powder.
+Add the vegan margarine and use your fingers to rub it in to make a breadcrumb-like mixture.

-4. Stir in the caster sugar.
+3. Stir in the caster sugar.

-5. Mix together the plant-based milk and your flavour extract of choice.
+4. In a small mug or bowl, mix together the plant-based milk and your flavour extract of choice.
 Then add it to the bowl with the dry mixture.

-6. Use a spoon to mix everything in until it starts to stick together, then use your hands to form a ball of dough.
+5. Use a spoon to mix everything in until it starts to stick together, then use your hands to form a ball of dough.
 It will seem dry at first but should stick together easily when you get your hands in there.

-7. Cover the dough and place it in the fridge for 30 minutes.
+6. Cover the dough and place it in the fridge for 30 minutes.

-8. Preheat your oven to 180°C / 350°F (160°C / 325°F if you're using a fan or convection oven.)
+7. Preheat your oven to 180°C/350°F (or 160°C/325°F if you're using a fan or convection oven).

-10. Put the icing sugar onto a shallow plate and roll each disc in it until completely covered.
+9. Put the icing sugar onto a shallow plate and roll each disc in it until completely covered.
 The more you use, the better they will look once baked.

-11. Place the cookies onto the tray and bake for 10 minutes.
+10. Place the cookies onto the tray and bake for 10 minutes.
 They will still be a bit wobbly when you remove them from the oven but will become fudgy and chewy when cool.
-Make sure to let them cool completely before you try to remove them from the tray.****
+Make sure to let them cool completely before you try to remove them from the tray.

 Recipe Notes

-• ****If using GF flour, the cookies will be a lot more fragile.
+• If using gluten-free flour, the cookies will be a lot more fragile.
 Once they’re completely cool, carefully transfer them to the fridge and leave them in there for 1 hour, to help them to firm up and become chewier.

 Nutrition Facts